How to Write an SDS: Your Guide to SDS Authoring as a Supplier in Canada

 Omission of precautionary statements

 Chemscape developed a reference document which consolidated the official GHS Purple Book.
-This reference document clearly identifies hazard classifications (not how to classify but what statements that must be included after classification).
+This reference document clearly identifies hazard classifications (not how to classify but what statements must be included after classification).
 There is some latitude regarding Precautionary Statements based on professional opinion but to entirely exclude Statements these is wrong.

 No Signal Word or Improper Placement